-Our selling, general and administrative expenses for the year ended December 31, 2011 were \$40.6 million compared to \$23.9 million for the year ended December 31, 2010, an increase of \$16.7 million, or 70%.
-The increase was primarily due to a \$13.4 million increase in personnel related costs, including stock-based compensation expense, as our headcount increased to 110 at December 31, 2011, compared to 66 at December 31, 2010.
-Our facility-related costs, depreciation and other corporate expenses for the year ended December 31, 2011 increased by \$1.9 million compared to the year ended December 31, 2010 due to leasing of additional office space and increased infrastructure costs associated with the growth of our business.
-Our professional fees increased by \$1.7 million for the year ended December 31, 2011 due to growth of our business and incremental costs associated with being a public company.
+Our selling, general and administrative expenses for the year ended December 31, 2012 were \$53.6 million compared to \$40.6 million for the year ended December 31, 2011, an increase of \$13.0 million, or 32%.
+The increase was primarily due to a \$7.0 million increase in personnel-related costs, including stock-based compensation, attributable to increasing our headcount to 125 employees as of December 31, 2012, compared to 110 employees at December 31, 2011, a \$2.3 million increase in our facility-related costs and depreciation due to leasing of additional office space and increased infrastructure costs associated with the growth of our business, a \$1.2 million increase in our professional fees due to the growth of our business and incremental costs associated with being a public company, and a \$1.8 million increase in legal expenses primarily due to the \$2.1 million cost recovery that was recognized for the year ended December 31, 2011 as a result of an incomplete syndicated acquisition that had been expensed in 2010.